-- 4.2.1 The key measure in EYFS is the percentage of children achieving a Good Level of Development (GLD). - 4.2.2 The percentage of students reaching a Good Level of Development in Barnsley has decreased by 3.3 percentage points, from 70.40% in 2019 to 67.10% in 2022.
-Although Barnsley has seen a decrease, we still remain higher than the National figure of 65.20%. - 4.2.3 As illustrated in the graph below, there was a decrease in performance across most student groups, other than the cohort of students with an EHC Plan between 2019 and 2022.
+- 4.1 The key measure in EYFS is the percentage of children achieving a Good Level of Development (GLD). - 4.2 The percentage of students reaching a Good Level of Development in Barnsley has decreased by 3.3 percentage points, from 70.40% in 2019 to 67.10% in 2022.
+Although Barnsley has seen a decrease, we still remain higher than the National figure of 65.20%. - 4.3 As illustrated in the graph below, there was a decrease in performance across most student groups, other than the cohort of students with an EHC Plan between 2019 and 2022.
 Girls continue to do better than boys.
 Disadvantaged students showed the biggest decrease with only 52.20% of this cohort achieving the benchmark, compared to 58% in 2019.

-4.2.4 Data has not been published nationally for all local authorities for this indicator therefore it is not possible to provide information on rank or performance against South Yorkshire local authorities.
+4.4 Data has not been published nationally for all local authorities for this indicator therefore it is not possible to provide information on rank or performance against South Yorkshire local authorities.

-4.2.5 Key Stage 1 Outcomes (KS1) (6 - 7 Years Old)
+5.0 Key Stage 1 Outcomes (KS1) (6 - 7 Years Old)

-4.2.6 Year 1 Phonics
+Year 1 Phonics

-- 4.2.7 At the end of Year 1, children are assessed on their Phonics knowledge.
+- 5.1 At the end of Year 1, children are assessed on their Phonics knowledge.
 The gap between results for Barnsley children and national performance continues to grow and Barnsley are now performing 6.1 percentage points above the reported figure of 75% for students on a national level.
-81.10% of Barnsley children are now working at the expected standard in Phonics in comparison to 80.00% in 2019. - 4.2.8 As illustrated in the graph below, improvements were seen in all student groups other than those with EAL status.
+81.10% of Barnsley children are now working at the expected standard in Phonics in comparison to 80.00% in 2019. - 5.2 As illustrated in the graph below, improvements were seen in all student groups other than those with English as an Additional Language (EAL) status.
 There was no increase from 2019 for Boys or our disadvantaged cohort.
 Students with SEND Support saw the biggest increase in this measure.

-4.2.9 We are outperforming our statistical neighbours reported figure of 75.5% by 5.8 percentage points in this measure.
+We are outperforming our statistical neighbours reported figure of 75.5% by 5.8 percentage points in this measure.
 In comparison to other local authorities in South Yorkshire, Barnsley outperformed Doncaster (76%), Rotherham (75%) and Sheffield (72%) in 2022.
 Data in the Department for Education's Phonics Statistical First Release is rounded.